eh190/dotfiles/README.md

 ## Welcome to my Dotfiles!

-- Ensure Homebrew is installed, iterm2 is in use and you have brew installed things you might need (yarn, stow, neovim, git, fnm, etc.)
+- Ensure Homebrew is installed, iterm2 is in use and you have installed things you might need (yarn, stow, neovim, git, fnm, etc.)

 - Clone down this repo into the HOME directory
 - cd ~/dotfiles